Documentation

 Clone-Free Rows and Keys

-Projected outputs, projected self-join keys, and grouped collector values no longer need to implement Clone in the 0.11.x release line.
+Projected outputs, projected self-join keys, and grouped collector values no longer need to implement Clone since the 0.11.x release line.
 This matters for heavy scoring rows whose data should stay owned by the retained scoring state rather than cloned through hot paths.

 Self-Joins

 Projected streams can be filtered, self-joined, merged, grouped, and weighted like normal scoring state.
+Use equal(...) when both sides use the same key and each unordered pair should be considered once.

 .project(ShiftWindows)